bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_unban"></a>
 ### .unban(addr)
 > Unban a device from the network.
+It is only valid if you enable blacklist.

 **Arguments**